Amit-subede/Merry-Chritmass/README.md

 It's just a python module
 random time pass project
-out of No-where, i have reated with you all hope you guy's like it.
+out of No-where, i have created with you all hope you guy's like it.